DavidJCobb/pokecustomemerald/ROADMAP.md

   * Investigate adding format codes (e.g. for species names, move names, common strings like POKeMON and TRAINERS, etc.)
 * Investigate support for more text formatting
   * Italics/oblique
+    * I think italics would ideally be a `TextPrinter` state bool, rather than a whole separate font.
+Besides, fonts in this game don't support kerning or any other form of overlapping characters, so a pre-designed italic font wouldn't really *work* here.
+    * The vanilla game blits a decompressed font glyph onto the `TextPrinter`'s window tileset using an inline function, `GLYPH_COPY`, in `text.c`.
+Theoretically, we could add support for programmatically generated oblique fonts by giving that function an `isItalic` parameter, and then having it just blit characters one pixel further to the right once it's past a certain Y-coordinate.
+Of course, we'd have to be careful to compute string widths and line wrapping properly, by preemptively adding 1px to the computed widths of any lines.

 ## UI